sanjugowda216/FiveAI/IMPLEMENTATION_COMPLETE.md

 ## 🎉 Implementation Status: ✅ COMPLETED

-A production-ready dark/light theme system has been successfully implemented for FiveAI with all requested features and best practices.
+A production-ready dark/light theme system has been successfully implemented for HighFive with all requested features and best practices.

 ---